warunatrivet/uwazi_test/Create-pages.md

 ## Formatting the content of your page

-You can use [markdown syntax](https://guides.github.com/features/mastering-markdown/) to add images, lists, headers, quotes, and other formatting preferences.
+You can use HTML or [markdown syntax](https://guides.github.com/features/mastering-markdown/) to add images, lists, headers, quotes, and other formatting preferences.
 For help on using markdown, click on the _Help_ tab above the text field for the page.

 ![markdown help](https://raw.githubusercontent.com/huridocs/uwazi-assets/master/wiki/screenshots/markdown_help.jpg)